amitrai12018/leaf-sPecie-recognisation/README.md

 # leaf-specie-recognisation
 THIS PROJECT IS A PART OF KRITI INTER HOSTEL TECH COMPETITION AMONG 12 HOSTELS OF IIT GUWAHATI.

+ML_HACKATHON FILE CONTAINS THE PROBLEM STATEMENT.

-The provided dataset (dataset.tar.gz file) consists of 24694 train images and 3090 test(public) images and both have 185 classes.
+The provided dataset (dataset.tar.gz file)DOWNLOAD DATASET FROM(https://drive.google.com/file/d/1SKzdTgInW7VUQuuFkjhCKjfOesRIcRbo/view?usp=sharing)consists of 24694 train images
+and 3090 test(public) images and both have 185 classes.
 All images are of the size 224x224 pixels with 3 color channels